-The gospel of John is filled with many great stories-but it is important to remember when reading this book that it is meant to be a book of signs and symbols-and not to be read literally.
+The gospel of John is filled with many great stories-but it is important to remember when reading this book that the author of the Gospel of John himself says this book is a book of signs and symbols-not to be read literally.
 If it is read literally, it is enjoyable, you will get a lot out of it-but you will miss John's dedication to showing us not just what this Jesus of Nazareth did, but who he was.